 These two recipes are a marriage made in heaven.
 They compliment each other so well.
 Pineapple and coconut have got to be one of the most well known flavour combos out there, right?
 But these recipes are also good in their own right too, hence the reason I published them separately rather than as one recipe.

-If you make the Garlic Pineapple Sauce and the Coconut Crusted Tofu together, they will be ready within thirty-five minutes and most of that time will be waiting for the tofu to bake in the oven rather than hands on time.
+If you make the Garlic Pineapple Sauce and the Easy Coconut Tofu together, they will be ready within thirty-five minutes and most of that time will be waiting for the tofu to bake in the oven rather than hands on time.